 - Planning enjoyable activities with family and friends

 - Joining a support group for caregivers

-- Participating in activities that bring you happiness and comfort
+- Doing activities that bring you happiness and comfort

 - Exercising — as little as 10 to 15 minutes at a time can help